RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 ### Assumptions

-Certainly!
-Here are the updated assumptions for your FIFA Women's World Cup database design report, formatted in Markdown:

-### Assumptions

 1. **Standardized Data Formats**: All data entered into the database follows standardized formats to ensure consistency and reliability in data handling and queries.
 2. **Data Completeness**: The data for all matches, teams, and players is assumed to be complete and available for entry into the database.
 4. **Unique Identifiers**: Each player, team, match, and event has a unique identifier that ensures there are no duplicates within the database.